 Your doctor will perform a standard physical exam, including a pelvic exam.
 She will do a Pap smear as well unless you have recently had one done.
 She will check for bacterial vaginosis as well as any sexually transmitted diseases.

 Sometime before you leave, your doctor will calculate your due date.
 Your due date is normally calculated based off of your last menstrual period.
 She will use the information from your physical examination to confirm your due date.
 If unsure of your due date, she may perform an ultrasound or schedule an ultrasound at a later date.

 During this time, she will also explain office protocol, warning signs you should know during pregnancy, when you need to call the office, and who you need to call if you experience any problems.

-After your initial appointment you will see you doctor once a month until you reach 28 weeks of pregnancy.
+After your initial appointment you will see you doctor once a month until you reach twenty-eight weeks of pregnancy.
 If you have pregnancy complications, you will likely see your doctor more frequently.
-After 28 weeks, you will see your doctor once every 2 weeks, followed by weekly appointments in your last month of pregnancy.
+After twenty-eight weeks, you will see your doctor once every two weeks, followed by weekly appointments in your last month of pregnancy.